Skip to main content

 • with nix profile:

-nix profile install github:ki-editor/ki-editor
+nix profile add github:ki-editor/ki-editor

 • or as part of nix configuration, e.g.: